imranmohammad-hub/ai-assignment/README.md

 - Enables auditing for compliance when handling sensitive or regulated data.
 - Identifies workflow patterns, bottlenecks, and areas for optimization.
 - Detects anomalies, misuse, or unexpected agent actions, enhancing overall system safety.
-# Differentiate standard RAG and hierarchical RAG that were covered in the class
+# Differentiate standard RAG and hierarchical RAG that were covered in the class & When would you use each RAG?
 ## Traditional RAG:
 In traditional RAG, you create embeddings for chunks of your data (such as chat messages, documents, or paragraphs).
 When a question is asked, the system retrieves the most relevant chunks by comparing the query’s embedding with the stored embeddings, using similarity measures like the dot product.